yyang-pplus/yyang-pplus.github.io/_posts/2021-03-11-pds-logging-rate-limiter.md

 * The counter is set to zero when a new time window starts.
 * If the counter exceeds a threshold upon being incremented, the log message is dropped.

-I see the fix window counter algorithm as a special case of the leaky bucket as a meter algorithm; where the bucket size equals the number of log entries get leaked per time window.
-For this reason, the implementation of the fix window counter is omitted in this article.
+I see the fix window counter algorithm as a special case of the leaky bucket as a meter algorithm, where the bucket size equals to the number of log entries get leaked per time window.
+For this reason, the implementation of the fix window counter is omitted.

 ## Sliding window log

 The sliding window log algorithm involves tracking the time of logging requests with a log of timestamps.
-When a new request comes in, timestamps those are older than the start of the current time window are removed from the log.
-If the log size is less than the threshold, the new request passes through and a new timestamp is added to the log.
+When a new request comes in, timestamps those are older than the start of the current time window are removed from the timestamp log.
+After that, if the log size is less than the given threshold, the new request passes through and its timestamp is added to the log.
 Otherwise, the request is dropped.[<sup>\[4\]</sup>](#references)

 The sliding window log algorithm takes the following two parameters:

 * **Window size** is the size of the time window, beyond which timestamps are removed.
-* **Threshold** is the maximum number of timestamps those are allowed in the log.
+* **Threshold** is the maximum number of timestamps per time window.

 Thus, a logger uses sliding window log algorithm can produce messages with an average rate up to the threshold per window.